-Q. If I use electrical stimulation (Vital Stim) or ultrasound to improve and facilitate swallowing do I need advanced practice certification in physical agent modalities in addition to dysphagia even though I received training from Vital Stim?
+Q. If I use electrical stimulation (Vital Stim) or ultrasound to improve and facilitate swallowing do I need advanced practice approval in physical agent modalities in addition to dysphagia even though I received training from Vital Stim?

 Q. Is diet modification advanced practice?